Daniel Drew: Legacy

-Daniel Drew left behind a controversial legacy, but few written records.
+Drew left behind a controversial legacy, but few written records.
 Many details about his life come from Bouck White's 1910 Book of Daniel Drew.
 White, a socialist activist, claimed to have "found" Drew's journal, publishing it as an autobiography.
 Drew biographer Clifford Browder has called the book "an enduring fake."
 Daniel Drew's son also contested the authenticity of the work when it was published.

-In the introduction to White's 1915 Letters from Prison: Socialism a Spiritual Sunrise, the editor similarly notes that The book of Daniel Drew was "a work from his [White's] pen" and "a freely rendered biography of Daniel Drew."
+In the introduction to White's 1915 Letters from Prison: Socialism a Spiritual Sunrise, the editor similarly notes that The book of Daniel Drew was "a work from his [White's] pen" and "a freely rendered biography of Daniel Drew".
 Despite having been established as a forgery, many details and inaccurate quotes from The Book of Daniel Drew are still mistakenly regarded as factual.
-The longevity of the work's influence is also in part due to the 1937 film adaptation of the book.
-The film, The Toast of New York, starred Edward Arnold, Cary Grant, Frances Farmer, and Jack Oakie.
+The longevity of the work's influence is also in part due to fabulations in the 1937 film adaptation of the book.
+The film The Toast of New York starred Edward Arnold, Cary Grant, Frances Farmer, and Jack Oakie.

 Details of Drew's life may be gleaned from other sources.
 At the zenith of his career as a financier, his personal fortune was estimated at $13 million and he was respectfully called "Uncle Daniel" on Wall Street.
 Drew's business tactics caused him to often be vilified, however, with White claiming that newspapers depicted Drew as "one of the curses of the market for years past.
-If he has now received such a blow as will result in his being driven from the Street altogether, no one will be sorry for him," and "he holds the honest people of the world to be a pack of fools."
+If he has now received such a blow as will result in his being driven from the Street altogether, no one will be sorry for him", and "he holds the honest people of the world to be a pack of fools".

 A devout Methodist, Drew built churches in Port Jervis, New York, Carmel, and Brewster, New York.
 He also contributed to the founding of Drew Theological Seminary in Madison, New Jersey, which is now part of Drew University, and Drew Seminary for Young Ladies in his home town of Carmel (which burnt down and closed in 1904).

-Drew Street, in eastern Baltimore, Maryland, is reportedly named after him due to Drew's involvement as an investor in the Baltimore Canton Company, which owned and developed much of the area through the early 1900s.
+Drew Street, in eastern Baltimore, is reportedly named after him due to Drew's involvement as an investor in the Baltimore Canton Company, which owned and developed much of the area through the early 1900s.